Wu-ShengY/CRO_SynDataset/README.md

 ### Local environment running

-After finishing the Virtual environment setup and ensuring that all packages are installed, type backspace to return to the julia environment.
+After finishing the Virtual environment setup and ensuring that all packages are installed, type backspace (delete in mac) to return to the julia environment, which looks like.

 ```
 julia >